 About the only downside for older consumers is the rapidly rising prices for tomatoes.

 Supermarkets were charging an average $2.34 a pound in 2018, compared to just $2.05 in 2017.

 Who doesn't love potatoes?
 They're delicious whether you mash them, bake them, boil them, make french fries or breakfast hash browns out of them, or include them in stews.

-But here's what's not to love, as far as seniors are concerned: Taters have been seeing hefty price increases!
+But here's what's not to love, particularly for seniors: Taters have been seeing hefty price increases.